yannisli/bitcoin-challenge/README.md

 After you have registered the account and address, you can navigate to that addresses' page by selecting it from the list in /dashboard and there should be the ability to send the payment.

 WIFs are not exclusive to accounts, multiple accounts can have the same WIF registered to them.

+The application is setup as a Home page (Login) -> Dashboard (lists registered WIFs to the account as well as option to display an individual public address with no option to send a payment) -> Wallet (displays more detailed information on the registered WIF such as transaction history.
+Gives you the option to pay as the WIF contains the private key necessary to sign transactions)

+## Development Environment

+Visual Studio Code, Windows 10 Professional x64 with Node v11.10.1